Charles R. Drew: Early life and education

-Drew won an athletics scholarship to Amherst College in Massachusetts, where he played on the football as well as the track and field team, and later graduated in 1926.
-After college, Drew spent two years (1926–1928) as a professor of chemistry and biology, the first athletic director, and football coach at the historically black private Morgan College in Baltimore, Maryland, to earn the money to pay for medical school.
+Drew won an athletics scholarship to Amherst College in Massachusetts, where he played on the football as well as the track and field teams, and graduated in 1926.
+After college, Drew spent two years (1926–1928) as a professor of chemistry and biology, the first athletic director, and a football coach at the historically black private Morgan College in Baltimore, Maryland, to earn the money to pay for medical school.

-For his medical career Drew applied to Howard University, Harvard Medical School and later McGill University.
+For his medical career Drew applied to Howard University, Harvard Medical School, and later McGill University.
 Drew lacked some prerequisites for Howard University, and Harvard wanted to defer him a year, so to begin medical school promptly, Drew decided to attend McGill's medical school in Montreal, Canada.

 It was during this stage in his medical journey that Drew worked with John Beattie, who was conducting research regarding the potential correlations between blood transfusions and shock therapy.
-Shock occurs as the amount of blood in the body rapidly declines which can be due to a variety of factors such as a wound or lack of fluids (dehydration).
+Shock occurs as the amount of blood in the body rapidly declines which can be due to a variety of factors such as a wound or dehydration.
 As the body goes into shock, both blood pressure and body temperature decrease which then causes a lack of blood flow and a loss of oxygen in the body's tissues and cells.
 Eventually, it became clear that transfusions were the solution to treating victims of shock, but at the time there was no successful method of transportation or mass storage of blood, leaving transfusions to be extremely limited to location.

-At McGill, he achieved membership in Alpha Omega Alpha, a scholastic honor society for medical students, ranked second in his graduating class of 127 students, and received the standard Doctor of Medicine and Master of Surgery degree awarded by the McGill University Faculty of Medicine in 1933.
+At McGill, he achieved membership in Alpha Omega Alpha, a scholastic honor society for medical students; ranked second in his graduating class of 127 students; and received the Doctor of Medicine and Master of Surgery degree awarded by the McGill University Faculty of Medicine in 1933.